JejuSoul/OBD-PIDs-for-HKMC-EVs/Soul EV - 30kWh/README.md

-# OBD PIDs for the 30kWh Kia Soul EV - Years 2018 to ...
+# OBD PIDs for the 30kWh Kia Soul EV - Model Years 2018 to 2019
+Or for earlier Model Years that have had a battery replacement with 30kWh battery.

 ## How to use: